apache/storm/external/sql/README.md

   - Not across batches.
   - Limitation came from `join` feature of Trident.
   - Please refer this doc: `Trident API Overview` for details.
-- Specifying parallelism hints in the topology is not yet supported.
-  - All processors have a parallelism hint of 1.

 ## License